- How do you start selecting a solicitor?

 However, more often than not, purchasers will choose the conveyancer that their Estate Agent has recommended.
 It is important to note that Estate Agents deal with solicitors every day and sometimes have better working relationships with some than others, and their recommendation should help reduce the time to completion.

 At Cunningtons we work very closely with some of the nation’s leading Estate Agents and property developers, and Agents near to our offices are often recommending us.
-This is because we always strive to keep your Estate Agent updated so that we can work together and be pro-active in getting you moved – this saves both you and the Agent from having to chase us for updates.
+This is because we always make sure your Estate Agent is kept updated so that we can work together and be pro-active in getting you moved – this saves both you and your Agent from having to chase us for updates.

 Can I expect to be kept up-to-date with progress throughout the move?